sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 Rclone
 ======

 Rclone is a command line tool that you can download from https://rclone.org/downloads/.
 It works on many platforms and it can talk to many storage systems besides WebDAV.
-A description how to use it with WebDAV is here: https://rclone.org/webdav/.

 Advantages of Rclone are: